juamiji1/Guerrilla-development/README.md

 ## What had been done by others and by whom?
 - The EHPM panel was prepared by one of Lelys RAs at the WB.
-- The lapop identifiers were prepared by Sarita Ore, a previous RA of Mica.
+- The lapop census tract identifiers were prepared by Sarita Ore, a previous RA of Mica.

 ## What is the current status of the project?
 What remains to be done?